Bazel builds software from source code organized in a directory tree called a

 The primary unit of code organization in a repository is the package.
 A package is a collection of related files and a specification of how they can be used to produce output artifacts.

-package includes all files in its directory, plus all subdirectories beneath it,
+BUILD.bazel).
+A package includes all files in its directory, plus all

 For example, in the following directory tree there are two packages,